-- In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Sm Circles. - Press the Left Bracket key to make the brush 300 px. - On the document, click twice near the splatter to stamp a stroked circle.
+- In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Sm Circles. - Press the Left Bracket key to make the brush 300 px.
+You can watch the size of the brush change in the Tool Options. - On the document, click twice near the splatter to stamp a stroked circle.